mhwlng/fip-elite/README.md

 Use the right rotary encoder to scroll vertically on all tabs.

-Use the left rotary encoder to show another card on the POI tab or zoom into the galaxy map.
+Use the left rotary encoder to show another card on the POI or SHIP tab or zoom into the galaxy map.

 ![Screenshot 1](https://i.imgur.com/KA0iCcj.png)